-Throughout the last three academic years, the average class size at Maui Community College, Molokai has mostly remained between 15-20 students.
-The only exception was in Spring 2008 when the average class size in g-funded classes dipped slightly to 14.
-With the limited number of general use instructional classrooms at the Molokai Education Center, we are often forced to place g-funded classes in the smaller rooms while the larger rooms are reserved for the externally funded, tuition free classes.
-This is due to the fact that more students enroll in the tuition free courses versus the ones that they need to pay tuition to attend.
-Strong evidence of this can be seen in the Spring 2008 semester where the average class size for externally funded classes was 40% larger than g-funded classes.
+Throughout the last three academic years, the average class size at Maui Community College, Molokai has mostly remained around 15-20 students.
+There were only two instances when the average size dipped slightly to 14.
+With the limited number of general use instructional classrooms at the Molokai Education Center, we are often limited to the number of seats we are allowed to provide on any given night.
 The number of students enrolled in a class is also limited by what the college sets as a standard size for that particular course.